libsbmlsim/libsbmlsim/README.txt

      corresponding compile option.
        WITH_JAVA     ... build with Java bindings
        WITH_PYTHON   ... build with Python bindings
-       WITH_RUBY     ... build with Perl bindings
+       WITH_RUBY     ... build with Ruby bindings

      Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG, Java, Python and Ruby (depending on